Felipe-ZC/api-explorer/README.md

 # API Explorer

 ## Overview
-A web application that can generate UI components that can interact with a given API specification.
+A web application generates UI components which can interact with a given API specification.

-API Explorer renders given a JSON specification:
+API Explorer renders components based on a JSON specification, each entry in "body" represents any valid HTML-5 <input> attribute.

 ```
 {